 In addition, Kearney is a college town.
 There are a lot of students in Kearney attending college, and as a result Kearney provides a number of services, amenities and opportunities geared to the needs and activities of students.

-The citizens of Kearney are very well educated compared to the average community in the nation: 35.84% of adults in Kearney have a bachelor's degree or even advanced degree.
+The education level of Kearney citizens is very high relative to the national average among all cities (21.84%): 36.79% of adults in Kearney have a bachelor's degree or even advanced degree.

 Kearney is a somewhat ethnically-diverse city.
 The people who call Kearney home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kearney residents report their race to be White, followed by Asian.
 Important ancestries of people in Kearney include Irish, English, Swedish, and Czech.